oslomet-arx-as-a-service/Rapport/presentation/presentation.md

 - Provide an extendable framework for making state-of-the-art anonymization methods accessible to a wider audience in NAV IT by lowering the barriers to use.

 ### The solution - Anonymization as a Service
 Anonymization as a Service refers to the group of products that make up the Anonymization as a Service ecosystem.
-The center piece of this ecosystem is the micro service named ARXaaS or ARX as a Service.
+The center piece of this ecosystem is the microservice named ARXaaS or ARX as a Service.
+ARXaaS is named after the core library ARX which is a top of class anonymization product.
+Without ARX being open-source and available for extension this project would not be feasible.
 Additionally to ARXaaS there are two clients named PyARXaaS and WebARXaaS.
-These products provide integration with ARXaaS from Python context and as a Web application.
+These products provide integration with ARXaaS from a Python context and as a Web application.

 #### Current situation